elsewhencode/project-guidelines/README.sample.md

 packagemanager install
 ```

 And state what happens step-by-step.
-If there is any vistual environment, local server or database feeder needed, explain here.
+If there is any virtual environment, local server or database feeder needed, explain here.

 ### Building